Updated: November 15, 2020

-Issue: Teachers’ Retirement System investments generated a positive 9.2 percent rate of return, gross of fees, (8.5 percent net of fees) during fiscal year 2018.
-The investment return in FY 2017 gross net of fees was 13.3 percent and 12.6 percent net of fees.
+Issue: Teachers’ Retirement System investments generated a positive 0.6 percent rate of return, net of fees, (1.3 percent gross of fees) during fiscal year 2020, which ended on June 30, 2020.
+The investment return in FY 2018 net of fees was 5.2 percent and 5.8 percent gross of fees.

-Discussion: The rate of return for FY 2018 validates the investment strategy of the TRS Board of Trustees to maintain a widely diversified portfolio, which combats volatility in the world financial markets.
-By diversifying the System’s assets across a wide range of investment opportunities, any losses in one particular investment class are balanced by gains in other sectors.
+Discussion: In the wake of the economic devastation caused by the COVID-19 pandemic, the TRS rate of return for FY 2020 validates the investment strategy of the TRS Board of Trustees to maintain a widely diversified portfolio.
+This diversification combats volatility in the world financial markets.
+By strategically spreading the System’s assets across a wide range of investment opportunities, any losses in one particular investment class are balanced by gains in other sectors.
 The goal is to achieve steady growth over the long-term.

 The TRS investment strategy does not focus on a single year’s worth of investment returns and will always take a long-term view of investment returns because the System is a perpetual entity that must be in place for retired members and active members for decades to come.
-During the 30-year period that ended in 2018, TRS investments earned 8.3 percent net of fees against a long-term target of 7 percent.
+During the 40-year period that ended in 2020, TRS investments earned 9 percent net of fees against a long-term target of 7 percent.